August 26, 2013

 Everyone knows it’s important to delight the user.
 When you build a great app, user engagement will be high and measurable.

-At Syncplicity, these are our guiding principles for driving usage through design:
+At Syncplicity by Axway, these are our guiding principles for driving usage through design:

 Rule #2 – Don’t compromise security